 The crucial idea required to flesh out Bernard's and Cannon's insights into how biological systems are organized to maintain themselves in the face of external challenges is that of negative feedback.
-As I noted above, the notion of negative feedback was repeatedly rediscovered in different engineering contexts in which it was important to regulate or control a process so as to insure a regular output over 2000 years.
-With the development of the cybernetics movement and control theory in engineering in the twentieth century, it came to be viewed as a general design principle.
+As I noted above, the notion of negative feedback was repeatedly rediscovered in different engineering contexts in which it was important to regulate or control a process so as to insure a regular output over 2,000 years.
+With the development of the cybernetics movement and control theory in engineering in the 20th century, it came to be viewed as a general design principle.
 Although enriched by a variety of tools, such as the use of off-line emulators and filtering techniques (Grush, 2004), negative feedback remains at the center of the modern field of control theory.
 It also plays a critical role in the understanding of biological systems.
 Feedback loops provide a way of insuring that critical processes, such as the consumption of nutrients to generate ATP, only occur when they are required.
-Figure 2 illustrates an instance of negative feedback at the junction between glycolysis and the Krebs cycle which halts the generation of pyruvate from phosphoenolpyruvate (coupled with the synthesis of ATP) when there is already a plentiful supply of acetyl-CoA waiting to enter the citric acid cycle.
+Figure 2 illustrates